ThostDk/react-lost-in-translation/README.md

 # Running The Project locally
 Here is a short guide to be able to run the project locally, after having cloned the project.
 ## Making the API Hosting
-There is many services and it is done similar to each other.
+There is many services, but most of them use similar process.
 Here is how it is done in Glitch.
 - Login on Glitch in a browser.
 - Create new project by import from GitHub.
 - Use the following source: [noroff assignment API](https://github.com/dewald-els/noroff-assignment-api.git).